eclipse-vertx/vert.x/new/core_manual_ruby.md

 Here is an example:

-    var server = new vertx.HttpServer();
+    server = Vertx::HttpServer.new

-    new vertx.SockJSBridge(server, {prefix : '/eventbus'},
+    Vertx::SockJSBridge.new(server, {'prefix' => '/eventbus'},
       [
-        // Let through any messages sent to 'demo.orderMgr' {
+        # Let through any messages sent to 'demo.orderMgr'
+        {
-          address : 'demo.orderMgr'
+          'address' => 'demo.orderMgr'
         },
-        // Allow calls to the address 'demo.persistor' as long as the messages
+        # Allow calls to the address 'demo.persistor' as long as the messages
-        // have an action field with value 'find' and a collection field with value
+        # have an action field with value 'find' and a collection field with value
-        // 'albums'
+        # 'albums'
         {
-          address : 'demo.persistor',
+          'address' => 'demo.persistor',
-          match : {
+          'match' => {
-            action : 'find',
+            'action' => 'find',
-            collection : 'albums'
+            'collection' => 'albums'
           }
         },
-        // Allow through any message with a field `wibble` with value `foo`.
+        # Allow through any message with a field `wibble` with value `foo`.
         {
-          match : {
+          'match' => {
-            wibble: 'foo'
+            'wibble' => 'foo'
           }
         }
-      ]);

-    server.listen(8080);
+      ])

+    server.listen(8080)

 To let all messages through you can specify an array with a single empty JSON object which will match all messages.

-     new vertx.SockJSBridge(server, {prefix : '/eventbus'}, [{}]);
+     Vertx::SockJSBridge.new(server, {'prefix' => '/eventbus'}, [{}])

 **Be very careful!**

 # File System

 Vert.x lets you manipulate files on the file system.
-File system operations are asynchronous and take a handler function as the last argument.
-This function will be called when the operation is complete, or an error has occurred.
+File system operations are asynchronous and take a handler block as the last argument.

+This block will be called when the operation is complete, or an error has occurred.

-The first argument passed into the callback is an exception, if an error occurred.
-This will be `null` if the operation completed successfully.
+The first argument passed into the block is an exception, if an error occurred.
+This will be `nil` if the operation completed successfully.
 If the operation returns a result that will be passed in the second argument to the handler.

 # Synchronous forms

 For convenience, we also provide synchronous forms of most operations.
 It's highly recommended the asynchronous forms are always used for real applications.

 The synchronous form does not take a handler as an argument and returns its results directly.
-The name of the synchronous function is the same as the name as the asynchronous form with `Sync` appended.
+The name of the synchronous function is the same as the name as the asynchronous form with `_sync` appended.

 ## copy